Nadine2016/knative/project.md

 ```
 {: screen}

-  Notice that the Coligo system provides the export command for you to run to target the project to your Kubernetes cluster.
-The provided command is tailored to your operating system and user information.
-Run the provided command.
+Notice that the Coligo system provides the `export` command to set the `KUBECONFIG` environmental variable for you.
+This command is tailored to your operating system and user information.
+Run this command to use `kubectl` with your project.
 Alternatively, you can specify the `--export` option on the `target` command to export and automatically append the project configuration to the Kubernetes configuration file (`$HOME/.kube/config`).
 {: tip}

 ## Delete a project
+{: #delete-project}

 When you no longer need a project, you can delete it.
 Deleting a project deletes all of the components that it contains.
 You can use the console or the CLI.
 {: #shortdesc}

 ### Delete a project through the console
+{: #delete-project-console}

 From the [Coligo console](https://cloud.ibm.com/coligo){: external} project menu, select delete project.

 ### Delete a project through the CLI
+{: #delete-project-cli}

 To delete a project with the CLI, use the [`project delete`](/docs/knative?topic=knative-kn-cli#cli-project-delete) command.

 ```